Fortinetics Book a call →

 SCIF & SAPF Accreditation

-Multi-enclave SAPF network topology Plan-view plate showing three classified network enclaves — JWICS at Top Secret with Sensitive Compartmented Information, SIPRNet at Secret, and a Space Force network at TS/SI/SAR — separated under ICD 705 within a Special Access Program Facility envelope.
+Multi-enclave SAPF network topology Plan-view plate showing three classified network enclaves (JWICS at Top Secret with Sensitive Compartmented Information, SIPRNet at Secret, and a Space Force network at TS/SI/SAR) separated under ICD 705 within a Special Access Program Facility envelope.
 Perimeter treatments and Authorizing Official accreditation flow are annotated.
 PLATE 01 · SAPF MULTI-ENCLAVE TOPOLOGY ICD 705 · CNSSI 1253 · NISPOM SAPF ENVELOPE ICD 705 ICD 705 TOP SECRET / SCI JWICS NET-01 · INTEL COMMUNITY RACK WORKSTATIONS × 3 SEPARATE RUN · NO CROSS-DOMAIN SECRET SIPRNet NET-02 · DOD SECRET RACK WORKSTATIONS × 3 AIR-GAPPED · CNSSP-15 · STIG TS / SI / SAR SGN NET-03 · SPACE FORCE SAP RACK WORKSTATIONS × 3 COMPARTMENTED · READ-ON · TSCM AO AUTH.
 OFFICIAL RMF ATO PERIMETER · ICD 705 §3 RF SHIELDING ACOUSTIC · STC-50 ACCESS CONTROL IDS · ALARM · CCTV

 We advise defense primes building or retrofitting Sensitive Compartmented Information Facilities (SCIFs) and Special Access Program Facilities (SAPFs).
-Our technical scope includes multi-enclave classified network architectures — JWICS (TS/SCI), SIPRNet (Secret), and Space Force networks including SGN (TS/SI/SAR) — operating within a single facility envelope.
+Our technical scope includes multi-enclave classified network architectures: JWICS (TS/SCI), SIPRNet (Secret), and Space Force networks including SGN (TS/SI/SAR), operating within a single facility envelope.

 Our team contributes network separation strategies, rack and cabling layouts, shielding and grounding considerations, vendor-agnostic Bill of Materials development, and draft content for accreditation packages.
 We coordinate with your Facility Security Officer and Information System Security Manager through Authorizing Official reviews.

 Our role is advisory.
 Final accreditation decisions rest solely with the U.S. Government Authorizing Official.
-We do not handle classified information under these engagements — all classified activities are performed by appropriately cleared Client personnel.
+We do not handle classified information under these engagements.
+All classified activities are performed by appropriately cleared Client personnel.

 Frameworks & standards